β€˜Ah, do not mourn,’ he said,

 Dishonored

 Lord Protector was just a title; I had been a protector all my life.
 My family, the people of Karnaca, of Dunwall, Jessamine, Emily.
 It was all I knew how to do.
 Take that away from me, and I'm not sure that I like what's left over.
-To be high-chaos is... not favorable, yes, but "chaos" isn't just a tally of how many people die.
-I did not kill wantonly, but it's a fact that some deaths cause more political ripples than others.Canon
+I regret that I spilled as much blood as I did, yes, but "chaos" isn't just a tally of how many people die.
+I did what I had to do to survive and picked up the pieces later, to hand my daughter an empire at any cost.Canon

 Garrett